julielerudulier/Professional_Certificates/Computer Science for Artificial Intelligence - Harvard University/CS50's Introduction to Computer Science/Final Project/README.md

-### CS50 Final Project
+## Harvard's CS50 Final Project: Music Battles

-The climax of CS50 is its final project.
-The final project is an opportunity for students to take their newfound savvy with programming out for a spin and develop their very own piece of software.
-So long as the project draws upon this course’s lessons, the nature of the project is entirely up to the student(s).
-Students may implement their project in any language(s).
-More information on the requirements can be found [here](https://cs50.harvard.edu/x/2023/project/).
+This was my final project to complete Harvard's CS50 program.
+It’s a web application where music artists compete with each other on a musical level.
+It’s meant to be fun and it’s a great way to discover new artists and new music.

-#### Video Demo:
+#### Demo Video:
 https://www.youtube.com/watch?v=etunUsVZNxM

+---

+#### Languages used in this project:
+- Python
+- JavaScript
+- HTML
+- CSS

+#### Framework and engine:
+- Flask
+- Jinja

+#### Librairies:
+- Pandas
+- Numpy

+#### Data:
+The database used in this project is a mix of multiple Spotify databases available on [Kaggle.com](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset).
+The cleansing and feature engineering phase was done separately.
+The dataset contains more than 528,000 unique songs, 22,366 unique artists and 63 different genres.

+---

 #### Description:
-My final project for CS50 is called **'CS50 Music Battles'**.
-It’s a web application where music artists compete with each other on a musical level.
-It’s meant to be fun and it’s a great way to discover new artists and new music.

-In July 2023, I obtained a 'Data Analyst Certificate' delivered by l'Ecole des Mines de Paris - PSL, and my final project was about building a music recommendation system based on three different machine learning algorithms.

-For my CS50 final project, I wanted to continue working with music datasets, as I've worked my whole professional career in music, but I also wanted to have a new approach to the project.
-This is why I decided to have a gaming approach to this app.

 'CS50 Music Battles' is a playful web application of which the design was inspired by the infamous fighting video game series Tekken.
-As I'm currently taking CS50's Introduction to Artifical Intelligence with Python course, I designed all of the background videos, images and characters using online AI tools.
+As I was taking CS50's Introduction to Artifical Intelligence with Python course at the time, I designed all of the background videos, images and characters using online AI tools.

-I also designed this web app in the CS50 Codespace using Python, Flask, Jinja and JavaScript (app.py file).
-The .csv database is a mix of multiple Spotify databases available on Kaggle.com.
-The cleansing and feature engineering phase was done outside of the CS50 Codespace using Anaconda / Jupyter Notebook.
-The dataset contains more than 528,000 unique songs, 22,366 unique artists and 63 different genres.

 The very first page (index.html file) has users standing outside of the fighting arena.
 Once they click 'Enter', they land to the 'mode' page (mode.html file) where they are asked to choose between two gaming modes: the Artist Mode and the Random Mode.